HearthSim/Hearthstone-Deck-Tracker/CONTRIBUTING.md

 ### How do I sign it?

-Contact any admin on our [Developer Discord](https://discord.gg/hearthsimd-devs) or send us an email at contact@hearthsim.net.
+Contact any admin on our [Developer Discord](https://discord.gg/hearthsim-devs) or send us an email at contact@hearthsim.net.
 Please include your Github username.

 ## Project approval

-For trivial changes or fixes (i.e. a couple lines of code) on new or eixsting issues and projects feel free to just open a PR.
+For trivial changes or fixes (i.e. a couple lines of code) on new or existing issues and projects feel free to just open a PR.

 We would like to avoid wasting your time, so for non-trivial changes or fixes please do one of the following before starting to work on it:
 - For work on an existing issue please comment on that issue and wait for approval.
 - If no issue exists, please open a new issue with the proposal and wait for approval.
-- Propose the project in #hdt on the [Developer Discord](https://discord.gg/CBnAFhX) and wait for approval.
+- Propose the project in #hdt on the [Developer Discord](https://discord.gg/hearthsim-devs) and wait for approval.

 ## Coding style